neuroailab/tnn/README.md

     - `NUM_GPUS = 1`: Our code is not yet ready for multi-GPU nor have we seen any substantial gain in using multi-GPUs so far.

   - **Saving and restoring variables, writing loss to file**
     - `CHECKPOINT_DIR`: the directory where your variables, checkpoint file, and loss files will be saved.
 Thus it is also the directory read by `bypassrnn_eval.py` to periodically restore variables from the last checkpoint and run the validation set on the model.
-Set `SAVE_LOSS` and `SAVE_VARS` to True to output the training loss and save variable (aka model parameters) every `SAVE_VARS_FREQ` iterations. `MAX_TO_KEEP` specifies how many variable files to keep.
+Set `SAVE_LOSS` and `SAVE_VARS` to True to output the training loss and save variable (aka model parameters) every `SAVE_VARS_FREQ` iterations. **_Note_** *- `SAVE_VARS_FREQ` should be divisible by 10, since we write the loss to file every `SAVE_VARS_FREQ/10` iterations rather than on each iteration, to save I/O processing time.* `MAX_TO_KEEP` specifies how many variable files to keep.
     - `SAVE_FILE`: specify the name of the file which the variables and loss outputs are written to.
 For example,
     ```
     SAVE_FILE = './trial'